-Another false teacher recently joined the historic cohort who arrogantly thought they had figured out when Christ will return.
+Another false teacher recently joined the historic cohort who’ve arrogantly thought they had figured out when Christ will return.
 This is tragic on two levels.
 First, there are many who were duped.
-Tons of people believed his prediction and invested time, energy, and money spreading it.
+Tons of people believed the prediction and invested time, energy, and money spreading it.
 Secondly, it’s tragic that many will now move toward the opposite extreme.
 They suspected Jesus wouldn’t return anytime soon and now see this false prediction as confirmation he really isn’t.
 This is an equally tragic mistake.
 Jesus said a lot about his return and one of the overarching messages was His followers should keep themselves ready and waiting.

 Here are 10 things Jesus really said about his return.